Méwilo: Release and aftermath

-Critical reception
+Reception

 Atari Magazine praised the "excellent graphics, which can hardly be surpassed in terms of color and richness of detail"; it also highlighted the German localisation.
 Joystick deemed it an "exciting and instructive adventure", highlighting themes of slavery and the social ills of the tropical plantations.
 Aktueller Software Markt felt it was "very complex and extensive", and praised the "thought-out story' which "included the cultural and social background of [Tramis'] home country".
 Additionally, the magazine wrote "Tramis understood how to create a captivating atmosphere through the interesting and realistic background of the story".
 Amstar Magazine thought the game was original in its subject and execution, far from the traditional adventures games containing monsters and dungeons.

 Am Magazine praised its "cultural dimension" which it felt was "rarely found among its colleagues in adventure games".
 Generation 4 described it an "educational adventure game" and wished more games in this sub-genre would be released.
 Amiga News felt the software "leaves something to be desired", commenting that the "animation (for the rare times when there is some...) is sloppy and jerky".
 Tilt wrote it offered a "real dive into the Caribbean soul, all at the same time complex, passionate, violent and irremediably marked by the claws of its history (slavery)".

-Awards and nominations
+Awards

 Tramis asserts that the city of Paris gave her a silver medal for the work.